 Bananas are simply amazing.
 They’re loaded with vitamins and fibers that can help with weight loss and improve your immune and digestive systems.
 Bananas are also quick and easy and can be taken anywhere at any time.
 Bananas are typically priced at around $0.60 per pound, making them one of the cheapest and most affordable fruits around.

 Moving on to vegetables, broccoli has some of the best health benefits out of them all.
-Admittedly, the taste leaves a lot to be desired for some people, but you can easily work in a side of steamed, lightly salted broccoli during your meals or dip raw broccoli into some light ranch.
+Admittedly, the taste leaves a lot to be desired for some people, but you can easily work in a side of steamed, lightly salted broccoli during your meals or dip raw broccoli into some healthy homemade dip!
 Broccoli is also one of the cheapest vegetables, with an average of roughly $1.20-.60 per head.
 Throw some broccoli in stir-fry meals or use it with dip as a healthy snack!

 Baked, roasted, sweet, skinned, whatever!
 Potatoes and sweet potatoes are excellent sources of vitamins, minerals, and nutrients.
 The best part about potatoes is their versatility.
 There are many different ways to prepare potatoes to fit your food preferences.
 Potatoes are easy to prepare and taste great with roasts, steak, or soups and stews.
 Depending on the type of potato, prices can range anywhere from $0.90 to $2 per pound.